yorickpeterse/ruby-lint/doc/code_analysis.md

 ## Conditional Analysis

 In some cases you want to use a certain analysis class but only enable it if a certain condition is met.
-In order to do so a analysis class should define a class method called `analyze?` that returns a boolean that indicates if the class should be used or not.
+In order to do so, an analysis class should define a class method called `analyze?` that returns a boolean that indicates if the class should be used or not.
 The basic signature of this method can be seen at {RubyLint::Analysis::Base.analyze?}.